1. Home

 Research in Plain Language

-More than 35 human diseases stem from an unusual problem in DNA—specifically the presence of too many copies of a short DNA sequence in one important gene.
-Examples of such diseases includes Huntington Disease and some forms of ALS.
-The Usdin lab is interested in the mechanism responsible for the unusual mutation that causes these diseases as well as the consequences of this mutation in the FMR1-associated disorders (aka the Fragile X-related disorders), a group of diseases whose symptoms range from neurodegeneration and female infertility to intellectual disability and autism.
-We also study two additional Repeat Expansion Diseases that are associated with neurodegeneration, namely Friedreich ataxia and Glutaminase Deficiency Disorder, two early onset forms of progressive ataxia.
+More than 45 human diseases stem from an unusual problem in DNA—specifically the presence of too many copies of a short DNA sequence in one important gene.
+Examples of such diseases includes Huntington’s Disease, Friedreich’s ataxia, Glutaminase Deficiency Disorder and the Fragile X-related disorders (FXDs).
+The Usdin lab is interested in the mechanism responsible for the unusual mutation that causes these diseases as well as the consequences of this mutation in the FXDs, a group of diseases whose symptoms range from neurodegeneration and female infertility to intellectual disability and autism.
 We are interested in these diseases in part because they provide a window into critical processes affecting brain and ovarian function, and they affect these organs in ways that scientists do not fully understand yet.
-These diseases also provide a number of clinical challenges and currently lack effective treatments or cures.
+These diseases also provide a number of clinical challenges and most currently lack effective treatments or cures.
 We hope that a better understanding of the underlying disease mechanism, coupled with better tools for diagnosis and research, will allow rational approaches to treatment to be developed.